samjwu/CMakeGuide/Stage0/README.md

 # Stage 0 - Preparing the Project

-This stage involves creating a minimal project.
+This stage involves creating a minimal project, which will then be built in later stages.

 To understand what is being done here, see the [main README Stage 0 explanation](../README.md#stage-0---preparing-the-project).

 Normally these files would be placed in the root directory (the CMakeGuide folder) but for simplicity these are separated out into their own directory for each stage.